samosa-and-cv/job-internship-updates/README.md

 ## 💼 Job and Internship Updates

 🗓️ Updated regularly with handpicked opportunities for students and professionals.
-🔗 Application links, deadlines, and eligibility details included.
+🔗 Application links, Location, and role details included.

 > ✅ Feel free to contribute by raising a PR with new listings!